K. Venkatalakshamma: Early life

-Venkatalakshamma was born on 29 May 1906 in a Lambani family in Tangali Tanda (now V. L. Nagar), Kadur.
+Venkatalakshamma was born on 29 May 1906 in a Lambani family in Tangali Thanda (Now Venkata Lakshamma Nagara), Kadur.
 At the age of eight her grandparents took her to the royal court of Mysore to learn Bharatanatyam under the tutelage of the well-known dancer, 'Natya Saraswati' Jatti Thayamma.

 Venkatalakshamma learnt the art of dance in the gurukula system and made her ‘Ranga Pravesha’ when she was twelve.
 She learnt Sanskrit from Asthana Vidwans Devottama Jois, Shanta Shastry and Giri Bhatta, the essential components of Carnatic music from Dr B.Devendrappa and C.Rama Rao and performed with her guru Thayamma for nearly 30 years.

 Venkatalakshamma would go to her Guru Thayamma's house in the early morning hours and engage in a series of rigorous exercises, some of which included lifting coins and needles with the eyelids to train the eye muscles for the demands of intricate abhinaya.
 When it came to performance, aharya did not include heavy make-up or artificial jewellery, and rangapravesha was not a social event as it is now.

 Career

 Venkatalakshamma was appointed "Asthana Vidushi," royal court dancer, by the great King Krishnarajendra Wodeyar IV in 1939 and soon she became a household name in the world of Bharatanatyam.
-(But, in the documentary produced by the Kannada culture Department of the government of Karnataka she her self has told that in the interview that she took the Asthana Vidusshi exam when she was 21 years young. she was born in 1906+21=1927 should be the year of appointment as the court doyen).
 She is credited with taking the Mysore style of Bharatanatyam to its zenith.
 She served as Asthana Vidushi for an incredible 40 years in the courts of Krishnaraja Wodeyar IV and Jayachamarajendra Wodeyar, the last of the Mysore rulers.

 After 40 years of service in the palace, Venkatalakshamma, the famous abhinaya exponent, opened her own institution, Bharatiya Nritya Niketana.